TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Show a sum and a broken shield instead of two numbers when a shield breaks

+- To be able to nicely hear both the headshot and the corpse's explosion...
+	- Introduce a 500ms delay between 'reaching a breaking point' and actual corpse explosion

 - Show blue without shield icon if we're just destroying PED

 - Corpses explode with a white flasbang-like explosion